solana-labs/solana/book/src/paper-wallet/usage.md

 phrase.
 Each unique passphrase will yield a different keypair.
 {% endhint %}

-The `solana-keygen` tool assumes the use of the BIP39 standard English word list.
-If you chose to deviate from the word list or used a different language for your seed phrase, you can still derive a valid public key but will need to explicitly skip seed phrase validation.
+The `solana-keygen` tool uses the same BIP39 standard English word list as it does to generate seed phrases.
+If your seed phrase was generated with another tool that uses a different word list, you can still use `solana-keygen`, but will need to pass the `--skip-seed-phrase-validation` argument and forego this validation.

 ```bash
 solana-keygen pubkey ASK --skip-seed-phrase-validation